iptc/newsml-g2/README.md

 under the folder
 [specification/XML-Schema-Doc-Power/](specification/XML-Schema-Doc-Power/)

+## Tests

+A set of unit tests is included in the `tests` folder of this repository.
+See [tests/README.md](tests/README.md) for more information.

 ## Further information and questions

 For any questions, comments or suggestions, please join the public NewsML-G2